slotThe/rq/README.md

         (get 0 | λx → { x.id: x.name }) [{id: 42, name: "Arthur"}, 4]
           ≡  { 42: Arthur }

-- Shadowed variables may be accessed using De Bruijn indices:
+- A shadowed variable may be accessed using its De Bruijn index:

         λ> (λx → λx → x@2) 1 2
         variable not in scope: x@2